-Are you planning to visit Vietnam?
+Are you planning to visit Vietnam with family?
 You should know when is the best time to explore it, especially if you are planning a family trip to Vietnam – Read, enjoy and visit Vietnam

 When is the best time to take that family trip to Vietnam…